gregschullo/tech-documentation/website/blog/2019-08-07-engineering-culture.md

 There are three main categories that drive a positive engineering culture: ownership, accountability, and transparency.

-## The Three Pillars of an Engineering Culture
+## Three Pillars of Engineering Culture

 ### Ownership